Overview

 Data Isolation

-- Each team and user has their own isolated namespace in Turbopuffer.
+We take data isolation very seriously in our multi-tenant environment:- Each team and user has their own isolated namespace in Turbopuffer.

 - Indexing jobs run in single, transient, isolated containers.
 Your documents and credentials are never present at the same time as another team’s data.